caitmp12/zen-project3-frontend/ProjectREADME/README.md

     Steven Ott
     Caitlin Moore-Penaskovic

-2. App concept: Halloween Pick is an app made to make family (or friends or dates!) nights in easier to plan and therefor enjoy.
+2. App concept: Halloween Pick is an app made to make family (or friend or date!) nights easier to plan and therefor enjoy.
 The app picks three major picks for your night: your cocktail, your snacks, and your movie.
 This way you spend less time discussing what everyone wants, and more time enjoying each other's company.

 3. Technologies used